CoreElectronics/CE-Random-Positioning-Machine/README.md

-# Core Electronics Random Positioning Machine
+# Random Positioning Machine

+Designed by [Core Electronics](https://core-electronics.com.au/) with documentation created and delivered by [Unconvengineering](unconvengineering.au)

 ![](thumbnail.jpg)

 ### OnShape Projects
 This project was designed in OnShape - while all the files are available for download in this repo, we've also linked the origin project so you can